nsikakowo/nsikakowo/README.md

 Chief, - I am a Frontend Developer || Javascript || Reactjs || Nextjs || Shopify || Nodejs || Trying to make a switch to Blockchain

 It might interest you Chief to know that:-
 - 🔭 I’m currently working on ...
-A decentralized marketplace on the blockchain
+A Scandanavian NFT Project on the ethereum chain
 - 🌱 I’m currently learning ...More Reactjs || Solidity
 - 👯 I’m looking to collaborate on ...
 Anything Javascript and or Reactjs
 - 🤔 I’m looking for help with ...Solidity